Corruption in South Africa: Gupta family scandal

-The Gupta family has engaged in a numerous suspicious transactions involving a series of shell companies and state-owned enterprises.
-The OCCRP has reported on Transnet's contract with South China Rail and subcontracts with Gupta run organizations.
-State controlled companies like Eskom and Transnet are in the centre of illicit deals with Gupta companies.
+The Gupta family has engaged in numerous suspicious transactions involving a series of shell companies and state-owned enterprises.
+The OCCRP has reported on Transnet's contract with South China Rail and subcontracts with Gupta-run organizations.
+State-controlled companies like Eskom and Transnet are at the centre of illicit deals with Gupta companies.
 An arrest warrant for Ajay Gupta was issued in February 2018.
-Some of the members of the Gupta family – the prime accused in the corruption case – were reported of residing in the emirate of Dubai as of 11 June 2021.
+Some of the members of the Gupta family – those accused in the corruption case – were reported as residing in the emirate of Dubai as of 11 June 2021.
 The Bank of Baroda played an important role in facilitating irregular financial transactions for the Guptas.

 Russian nuclear deal

-In 2014 the Zuma administration and the Russian government put pressure on the South African government to sign a R1 trillion (US$66 billion) nuclear energy deal with the Russian state owned enterprise Rosatom to build and operate up to eight nuclear power plants in an effort to resolve the South African energy crisis; both the Russian government and the Zuma administration were criticized for forcing through the deal by attempting to circumvent South Africa's procurement laws.
-Then South African Finance Minister Nhlanhla Nene gave testimony to the Zondo Commission that he was fired for not approving a US$100 billion version of the deal in 2015.
+In 2014 the Zuma administration and the Russian government put pressure on the South African government to sign a R1 trillion (US$66 billion) nuclear energy deal with the Russian state-owned enterprise Rosatom to build and operate up to eight nuclear power plants in an effort to resolve the South African energy crisis; both the Russian government and the Zuma administration were criticized for forcing through the deal by attempting to circumvent South Africa's procurement laws.
+The South African Finance Minister Nhlanhla Nene gave testimony to the Zondo Commission that he was fired for not approving a US$100 billion version of the deal in 2015.
 The deal was cancelled by court order in April 2017.

 Eskom

-The state owned national power utility Eskom as experienced numerous corruption scandals since the start of the South African energy crisis in 2008 and increased in intensity from 2019 onward.
-These range from outright theft of diesel for backup generators, providing substandard coal for coal fired power plants, and metal theft to sabotaging energy infrastructure so as to get contracts to do repairs.
-Corruption, particularity state capture, has also negatively impacted the construction and operation of new power plants, notably Medupi and Kusile.
-Then Eskom CEO, André de Ruyter, controversially stated in a public interview that four criminal syndicates had established themselves within Eskom, that corruption was costing the utility a billion Rand a month (roughly equivalent to US$ 53.9 million), and that a senior ANC MP was involved.
+The state-owned national power utility Eskom has experienced numerous corruption scandals since the start of the South African energy crisis in 2008 and increased in intensity from 2019 onward.
+These range from outright theft of diesel for backup generators, providing substandard coal for coal-fired power plants, and metal theft to sabotaging energy infrastructure so as to get contracts to do repairs.
+Corruption, particularly state capture, has also negatively impacted the construction and operation of new power plants, notably Medupi and Kusile.

+Then Eskom CEO, André de Ruyter, controversially stated in a public interview that four criminal syndicates had established themselves within Eskom, that corruption was costing the utility a billion Rand a month (roughly equivalent to US$53.9 million), and that a senior ANC MP was involved.
 De Ruyter went on to say that "load shedding is, to a large extent, attributable to crime and corruption" within Eskom.

+In December 2024, global consulting firm Mckinsey was ordered to pay more than $122 million to resolve a U.S. investigation into a scheme in which officials at Eskom and Transnet were given bribes in exchange for non-public information about consulting contracts.
+According to the U.S. Department of Justice, "McKinsey Africa bribed South African officials in order to obtain lucrative consulting business that generated tens of millions of dollars in profits."